-The influence of the bedrock uplift onto the dynamics of the Greenland Ice Sheet has been studied with self- gravitating spherical viscoelastic solid Earth models in glacial cycle simulations by e.g. Le Meur and Huybrechts (1998, 2001).
+One particular feedback.
+The influence of the bedrock uplift onto the dynamics of the Greenland Ice Sheet has been studied with self-gravitating spherical viscoelastic solid Earth models in glacial cycle simulations by e.g. Le Meur and Huybrechts (1998, 2001).
 A study systematically varying the isostacy parameters was performed by Zweck and Huybrechts (2005) for the last glacial cycle.
-However, the interaction of the negative bedrock uplift feedback and the melt-elevation feedback, has, to our knowledge, not yet been explicitly and systematically studied in the context of the Greenland Ice Sheet (Pico et al., 2018).
+However, the interaction of the negative bedrock uplift feedback and the melt-elevation feedback, has, which, to our knowledge, has not yet been explicitly and systematically studied in the context of the Greenland Ice Sheet, is the negative feedback in the interaction between the ice sheet and solid Earth (Pico et al., 2018).
 Here we aim to close this research gap, by systematically exploring how the feedback between solid Earth, ice, and climatic mass balance and their interactions affect the long term response of the Greenland Ice Sheet.